googlemaps/fleet-events-reference-solution/README.md

 #### Check permission to configure projects

 Terraform will run under your Google account’s permissions. (you can also run terraform under service accounts.
-Links to resources for such setup will be linked later in this doc)
+Resources to learn about such configuration will be linked later in this doc)

 For testing, give your developer user account IAM role `roles/editor` in both your **Fleet Engine project** and **Fleet Event project**.
 This gives you most of the permissions required to quickly go through this solution.
-Additionally, there are a few additional IAM roles to add.
+Additionally, there are a few additionally required IAM roles.

 **Fleet Engine** project